NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

   <img src="/.github/_assets/scripts_4.bmp"/>
 </p>

-To sum up, in Step 6, the template scripts 1) reorganized and exported data for average power, total power, weighted average power and weighted total power; 2) plots the pc weight, weighted total power differences of interest and topographical maps for weighted total power differences of interest.
-Of course, we do not intend to exhaust all the data exporting and plotting scenarios, but to provide a jumping off point for more advanced analyses and plotting tailored to your research.
+To sum up, in Step 6, the template scripts: 1) reorganize and exported data for average power, total power, weighted average power, and weighted total power; 2) plot PC weights, weighted total power differences, and topographical maps for weighted total power.
+Of course, we do not intend to exhaust all the data exporting and plotting scenarios, but to provide a jumping off point for more advanced analyses and plotting tailored to the user’s own study.

 ## Step 7 – dB power conversion and plotting